Boycotts Divestment Sanctions Committee

 BDS is rooted in decades of Palestinian popular resistance to British colonialism and Zionist settler-colonialism.
 It is inspired by the South African anti-apartheid movement, during which international boycotts and sanctions played a major role in bringing about the eventual fall of apartheid.

-Who is involved in the BDS campaign?
+Who is involved in the BDS movement?

 BDS is an inclusive, anti-racist human rights movement that is opposed on principle to all forms of discrimination, including anti-semitism and Islamophobia.